 Storytelling has always been my forte and that’s how this post is going to unfold.

 Train Journey: I HATE TRAINS.
 I was quite excited to take a train journey after my last one in 2008 which was the most joyous journey I had ever had because I was on a school tour.
-After this one, I am skeptical, I’ll ever think about a train.
+After this one, I am sceptical, I’ll ever think about a train.

 No, nothing horrible happened, but that constant rumbling that makes it hard to concentrate or to do anything just drove me mad.
-The only reason it became memorable was because my mother told me the story of her marriage for the first time ever!
+The only reason it became memorable was that my mother told me the story of her marriage for the first time ever!